makeabilitylab/makeabilitylabwebsite/README.md

 5. Add a file googleaccount.py in the website directory.
 This file should contain only the line ANALYTICS_ACCOUNT = 'your_google_analytics_email'.
 Replace your_google_analytics_email with whatever google account has been set up to track the domain in google analytics.
 6. Follow the instructions [here](https://developers.google.com/analytics/devguides/reporting/core/v3/quickstart/service-py) to install google analytics api using pip, and to download the p12 private key from google analytics for authentication.
 This file should also go in the website directory along with the googleaccount.py file.
 7. Run server using `make run` or `python manage.py runserver` if make is not installed.

-## Production
-Your production settings will vary.
-The makeability lab uses gunicorn and nginx to serve our site in production.